Overview of Remote Desktops Snap-In

-The Remote Desktops snap-in lets you manage Remote Desktop connections to terminal servers and to other computers.
+The Remote Desktops snap-in enables you to manage connections to Remote Desktop Session Host (RD Session Host) servers and other computers.
 By using the snap-in, you can administer multiple computers from a single remote location.

 By default, when you add a connection, the Remote Desktops snap-in connects you to a session on the remote computer that is used for administrative purposes.
-In this case, the Remote Desktop connection is started with the /admin option.
-For more information about the /admin option, see http://go.microsoft.com/fwlink/?LinkId=91122.
+In this case, the remote desktop connection is started with the /admin option.
+This option does not use a client access license if you connect to a computer with the RD Session Host role service installed.
 To run a specific program when you connect, you can modify the connection and specify the program name.